efueger/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/02_Relations.md

 # Relations between Records

-In most situations you will likely see more than one [api:DataObject] and several classes in your data model may relate to one another.
+In most situations you will likely see more than one [api:SilverStripe\ORM\DataObject] and several classes in your data model may relate to one another.
 An example of this is a `Player` object may have a relationship to one or more `Team` or `Coach` classes and could take part in many `Games`.
 Relations are a key part of designing and building a good data model.